The Organic Farm is an organically certified vegetable farm and has been offering a seasonal veggie membership for over thirty years.

 The policies and practices for the Veggie Membership is the same as past years.

-As usual, we started planting seedling trays in February.
-The early seedlings (lettuce, Swiss chard, fennel, a variety of cole crops, onions, and several types of herbs) will be available, weather permitting, on Saturdays, beginning May 6, at our farm.
+We plant some of our greenhouses in December and January.
+We offer winter greens during the off season to restaurants and private customers.
+We start planting seedling trays in February.
+The early seedlings (lettuce, Swiss chard, fennel, a variety of cole crops, onions, and several types of herbs) will be available, weather permitting, on Saturdays, beginning early May.
+The basil, cucumbers, tomatoes, peppers, squash and eggplant are planted in May and June.

 When does the veggie Membership Season begin?